CopernicaMarketingSoftware/Documentation/Yothalot/cpp-result.md

 We provide you all the information about a finished job in the **Yothalot::Result** class.
 This **Yothalot::Result** class holds results on the behavior of a job.
-An instance of this class that holds all the information of the job is returned by the `wait()` method of the **Yothalot::Job class**.
+An instance of this class that holds all the information of the job is returned by the `wait()` method of the [Yothalot::Job class](copernica-docs:Yothalot/cpp-job "Yothalot::Job").
 The class provides you all the information on the behaviour of the job you want and probably some extra.
 However, if there is relevant information that you would like to have but is currently not provided, please contact us by sending an email to [info@copernica.com](mailto:info@copernica.com)